 Ants in house or garden?

-If you've found a few ants sneaking into your home, there are steps you can take yourself to help elevate the problem:
+If you've found a few ants sneaking into your home, there are steps you can take yourself to help alleviate the problem:

 Watch carefully to track down where they are coming into your home, and seal off the entry points

 Clear up any sticky residues on worktops and tables, because most ants are attracted to 'sweet things'

 Cover up, put away or securely seal any foodstuffs which could be a source of sustenance for ants

 If you are still having trouble with ants in the house, then you can call on the experts.
 Our external Ant Bait Station uses the ants roaming instinct to it's advantage, providing an insecticide bait which they eat and take back to the nest - effectively eliminating the colony.
 The tamper resistant lid allows it to be used safely in areas used by children and pets.

 Pharaoh Ants or Ghost Ants, 2 species notorious for budding?